Architecture Summer School

 If your application is unsuccessful we will inform you by email.
 Unfortunately we are not able to provide individual feedback due to the high volume of applications that we receive.

-Applications will be assessed by the RCA on:
+Applications will be assessed by the RCA every week on Friday until the final deadline of Friday 28 June 2019.

-We will inform all applicants by email within two weeks of the deadline.
+We will inform all applicants by email.
 If the course is fully booked, we will add your name to a waiting list.

 Participants are advised to apply early to avoid disappointment as places are strictly limited.